 The Dutch professor Vogelaar, who founded the Hybrid Space Lab together with architecture professor Elizabeth Sikiaridi, was invited to come and talk.

-This invitation came from politicians of the Green Party in 2015, says Vogelaar.
-“It was at that point unclear if there was enough money to finance the façade, and they were looking for ways to get more green around the city palace.”
-After the discussion, Vogelaar and Sikiardi thought that the two issues should be combined.
-“In addition, the City Palace carries the name of the explorer Alexander von Humboldt.
-Then we thought; why do not we design a green layer over the baroque façade as a Humboldt Jungle? ”
+That invitation came in 2015 from politicians from the Greens party, says Vogelaar.
+“At the time it was unclear whether there was enough money to finance the facade, and people were looking for ways to get more greenery around the city palace.”
+“Moreover, it bears the name of explorer and explorer Alexander von Humboldt.
+Then we thought; why don’t we make a green layer over the baroque facade like Humboldt Jungle? ”

-The professors developed two plans: the Humboldt Jungle, where the castle gets a green skin and the Humboldt Volcano, which provides a public access from the square.
-“The response was instantly and very enthusiastic, but there was also criticism: how do you manage the green in the severe Berlin winter?”
+The professors developed two plans: the Humboldt Jungle, which gives the castle a green skin and the Humboldt Volcano, which must form a kind of public access from the square.
+“They immediately responded enthusiastically, but there was also criticism: how do you keep it green in the harsh Berlin winters?”

-It has not yet been decided whether Vogelaar’s plans will be realized.
-That’s why the Dutch planner is happy with the publicity.
+It has not yet been decided whether Vogelaar’s plans can be implemented.
+That is why the Dutchman is happy with the publicity.
 “The more attention, the more realistic it becomes.”
 His goal is to realize it around 2035.
-In a month, a 1: 1 simulation will be on show in Hong Kong.
-“Asia is the place where such plans are already executed, there is now a lot of attention for urban green.
-A much faster realization of such plans is possible in Asia rather than in Germany. ”
+A 1: 1 simulation will be set up in Hong Kong in a month.
+“It happens in Asia, where there is now a lot of attention for green in the city.
+You can convert plans there much faster than in Germany. ”